 The graph below depicts the leading causes & direct costs of Workplace Injury.

-Involvement of Team Members in the Ergonomics Process
+Involvement of Team Members

 Generally speaking, involving shop floor employees is very important to the success of your ergonomics process.
 Few benefits of employee involvement are as follows:-

 1. Employees become more focused on their work